Tuesday, 7 October 2014

 Jakarta, 7 October 2014

-Chairman, member of numerous Arbitration Tribunals at BANI Arbitration Center (Commercial), LAPSPI (Banking), BMAI (Insurance), Ad-hoc including UNCITRAL.
+Chairman, sole arbitrator and member of numerous Arbitration Tribunals at BANI Arbitration Center (Commercial), LAPSPI (Banking), BMAI (Insurance), Ad-hoc including UNCITRAL.
 Entrepreneur in a number of businesses, Independent Commissioner Allianz Indonesia (General, Life, Pension), Commissioner Axle Asia.
 Doctor in Business Law (cum laude).
 Earlier education includes economics in Jakarta, post graduate study in business administration at UK based De Montfort, Senior Management Development Program at INSEAD Business School in France.
-In possession of professional qualifications as Member of Chartered Institute of Arbitrators, Fellow Chartered BANI Arbitrator, Fellow & Certified Insurance Professional, both from Australian&New Zealand Institute of Insurance&Finance; Chartered Life Underwriter; Chartered Financial Consultant, Fellow of Indonesian Insurance Institute (AAMAI) on honoris causa.
+In possession of professional qualifications as Member of Chartered Institute of Arbitrators, Fellow Chartered BANI Arbitrator, Fellow & Certified Insurance Professional, both from Australian&New Zealand Institute of Insurance&Finance; Chartered Life Underwriter; Chartered Financial Consultant, Fellow (HC) of Indonesian Insurance Institute (AAMAI).
 Prior career path in Indonesia had been with AIG, Cigna, Aon (Co Founder & former CEO for 16 years) and other large US affiliated companies and as former CEO of BNI Life leading its successful transformation (Sept 2011 - Sept 2014).
 In the past he held a number of senior posts at Lippo Group.